Compact localized fermions and Ising anyons in a chiral spin liquid: Model and fermionic spectrum

 \subsection{Fractional flat bands}

-Since the star lattice is non-bipartite, Liebs theorem \cite{lieb1994flux,kitaev2006anyons} cannot be applied to determine the flux pattern of the ground state of the full model~\eqref{eq:model} and instead, one has to numerically compare the energies of different flux sectors \cite{yao2007exact}.
+Since the star lattice is non-bipartite, Liebs theorem \cite{lieb1994flux,kitaev2006anyons} cannot be applied to determine the flux pattern of the ground state of the full model~\eqref{eq:model} and instead, one has to numerically compare the energies of different flux sectors \cite{yao2007exact} {or employ perturbation theory for either dominating intra- or inter-triangle coupling \cite{dusuel2008perturbative}}.
 Focusing on uniform flux patterns, we distinguish three types of elementary plaquettes - down-pointing triangles, up-pointing triangles and dodecagons - and equate the eigenvalues of all plaquette operators of the same type with $w_\trdo=\pm i$, $w_\trup=\pm i$ and $w_0=\pm 1$, respectively.
 By varying the triple $\mb w=(w_\trdo, w_\trup, w_0)$ and up to degenerate time-reversal partner states, we arrive at the four uniform flux sectors parametrized by $\mb w=(i,i,-1)$, $(-i,i,1)$, $(i,i,1)$ and $(-i,i,-1)$ in Figs.~\ref{fig:2}(a)-(d).
 For {periodic boundary conditions and} the gauge configurations indicated in the respective figures, the hopping models~\eqref{eq:majorana_hopping} of all four sectors exhibit translational invariance and can be diagonalized using a Fourier transformation.

 The resulting energy bands of the fermionic quasiparticle excitations are shown in Figs.~\ref{fig:2}(e)-(h) as a function of the coupling ratio $g=J_0/J_\trdo$.
 We note that the hopping models for the flux patterns $\mb w=(\pm i,i,\pm 1)$ have an enlarged unit cell on a rectangular lattice, see Figs.~\ref{fig:2}(g), (h), and therefore host twice as many bands compared to the hopping models for the sectors $(\pm i,i,\mp 1)$ with elementary unit cells on a triangular lattice \cite{tikhonov2010quantum}.
 Moreover, we note that the sectors with different eigenvalues for down- and up-pointing triangles, i.e., with $w_\trdo=-w_\trup$, are odd under inversion symmetry.
-As a consequence, a valley degree of freedom associated with the two sublattices of the undressed honeycomb lattice is activated and allows for the formation of a neutral Fermi surface in Figs.~\ref{fig:2}(f), (h), see also Refs. \cite{tikhonov2010quantum,chari2021magnetoelectric,nakazawa2022asymmetric}.
+As a consequence, a valley degree of freedom associated with the two sublattices of the undressed honeycomb lattice is activated and allows for the formation of a neutral Fermi surface in Figs.~\ref{fig:2}(f), (h), see also Refs. \cite{tikhonov2010quantum,fuchs2020parity,chari2021magnetoelectric,nakazawa2022asymmetric}.